almostearthling/when-command/README.md

 The environment in which the subprocess is run can either import the current one (at **When** startup time), use its own variables or both.

 The selected task (if any) can be deleted clicking the *Delete* button in the dialog box.
 However the application will refuse to delete a task that is used in a condition: remove the task reference from the condition first.
 Every task must have an *unique name*, if a task is named as an existing task it will replace the existing one.
+The name *must* begin with an alphanumeric character (letter or digit) followed by alphanumerics, dashes and underscores.

 **A note on the "Check for" option:** The applet can either ignore whatever the underlying process returns to the caller by specifying *Nothing* in the *Check for* group, or check